bates64/papermario-dx/README.md

 ## List of changes

-- US release only (no JP, PAL, or iQue - none of these are near 100% yet)
+- US release only (no JP, PAL, or iQue - none of these are near 100% yet).
-- Shiftable builds by default
+- Shiftable builds by default.
+- Added `assets/star_rod_build` directory where Star Rod will write assets, such as map shape/hit files, to.
 - `DX_DEBUG_MENU` - Enables a debug menu.
 Navigate with the D-pad (D-L for back, D-R for open, D-U/D-D for up/down).
 - `DX_SKIP_LOGOS` - Skips the logos at the start of the game.
 - `DX_SKIP_TITLE` - Skips the title screen and file select, loading the first savefile automatically.